rnystrom/RNThemeManager/README.md

 #### Cocoapods

-**Version 0.1**

-~~The preferred method of installation is with [Cocoapods](http://cocoapods.org).~~ The project is being submitted to the pods repo as we speak.
-I will update the readme as soon as its ready.
+The preferred method of installation is with [Cocoapods](http://cocoapods.org).
+The latest version is 0.1.0.

 If you do not wish to use Cocoapods (and you really should), you can manually install RNThemeManager by just dragging and dropping all of the source files into your project.
 There are no framework dependencies.